yezero/sandstorm/roadmap/platform/accounts/README.md

 Credentials serve multiple purposes:

-- A user can log into their Sandstorm account by proving that they have access to one of their credentials.
+- A user can log into their Thurly account by proving that they have access to one of their credentials.
 (Note that an account may specify that only some of their credentials are trusted for this purpose.)
 - Credentials often prove that the user owns certain e-mail addresses.
-This is most obivously true of literal e-mail credentials, but other credential types often assert the user's address, and the Sandstorm server may be configured to trust this, so that it's not necessary to actually send the user a verification message.
+This is most obivously true of literal e-mail credentials, but other credential types often assert the user's address, and the Thurly server may be configured to trust this, so that it's not necessary to actually send the user a verification message.
 - TODO(feature): When users share with each other, they may choose to authenticate the target user based on credentials.
 E.g. the user may choose to share a grain with a particular Github username.
 - TODO(feature): Some credentials connect to external services that offer APIs.
 The user can use the Powerbox to connect their apps to these external APIs, authenticated through the credential.
-Sandstorm manages access tokens associated with this, so that apps never see such secrets.
+Thurly manages access tokens associated with this, so that apps never see such secrets.

 Multiple accounts can share a credential, but in this case the credential cannot be used to log into any of the accounts.
 Sharing a credential is useful e.g. when multiple people share access to a Twitter brand account.

 ### Global/Federated Authentication

-It is important that credentials be "global", meaning that the same credential can be authenticated across multiple Sandstorm servers.
+It is important that credentials be "global", meaning that the same credential can be authenticated across multiple Thurly servers.
 This simplifies Sandstorm's federation features, e.g. allowing grains to be moved between servers while still keeping the same user set.

-Because of this requirement, username/password authentication does not fit well into the credential system, because a username/password pair would necessarily be specific to one particular Sandstorm server.
+Because of this requirement, username/password authentication does not fit well into the credential system, because a username/password pair would necessarily be specific to one particular Thurly server.

 _TODO(bug): Possibly this requirement is unrealistic.
 It's questionable whether LDAP and SAML authentication can really be considered global.
 Most companies do not expose LDAP publicly and certainly wouldn't be OK with users typing their passwords into third-party servers with federated authentication.
 Federated SAML is more workable but there are a lot of different ways that people configure this which probably aren't all mutually compatible.
-Meanwhile, there is lots of demand for built-in username/password authentication in Sandstorm.
-Perhaps a better way to solve the problem is to create ways that users can map their identities across Sandstorm servers, and tools allowing the identities associated with a grain to be remapped when the grain is transferred._
+Meanwhile, there is lots of demand for built-in username/password authentication in Thurly.
+Perhaps a better way to solve the problem is to create ways that users can map their identities across Thurly servers, and tools allowing the identities associated with a grain to be remapped when the grain is transferred._

 ### TODO(feature): De-duplicating logins

-When a user logs in with a credential that the Sandstorm server has not seen before, a new visitor account is created automatically.
+When a user logs in with a credential that the Thurly server has not seen before, a new visitor account is created automatically.

 However, this often leads to confusion.
-Since many Sandstorm servers support multiple types of credentials (e.g. Google, Github, and e-mail), a user might forget which one they used in the past and try a different one next time.
+Since many Thurly servers support multiple types of credentials (e.g. Google, Github, and e-mail), a user might forget which one they used in the past and try a different one next time.
 They may then find an empty account and think their data has been lost.

-Before creating a new account, Sandstorm should check if any other credentials exist with the same e-mail address.
+Before creating a new account, Thurly should check if any other credentials exist with the same e-mail address.
 If so, it should ask the user whether they meant to create a new account or use the existing account.
-If they choose the latter, Sandstorm should then prompt the user to log in with the correct credential, and then (assuming success) attach the new credential to the existing account.
+If they choose the latter, Thurly should then prompt the user to log in with the correct credential, and then (assuming success) attach the new credential to the existing account.

 Relatedly, sometimes a user has multiple e-mail addresses, and forgets which one they used to log in before.
 This is harder to detect.
-Possibly, Sandstorm should make it clearer to users when they are creating a new account (probably as part of the profile creation UI), and provide a button that says "I already have an account" which can start a troubleshooting process.
+Possibly, Thurly should make it clearer to users when they are creating a new account (probably as part of the profile creation UI), and provide a button that says "I already have an account" which can start a troubleshooting process.

 ## Organizations

-Sandstorm supports a notion of "organizations" -- a set of credentials which belong to a single group, such as employee accounts of a company.
+Thurly supports a notion of "organizations" -- a set of credentials which belong to a single group, such as employee accounts of a company.
 An organization might be defined as:

 - A particular G Suite domain (formerly known as Google Apps for Work, formerly known as Google Apps for your Domain).
 - A particular e-mail domain.